Thursday, March 23, 2023

 I was in charge of layout and content and it was perfect.

-Once a month William had to insert my work in his paper, this after stating that he would make sure I would never work at another newspaper.
+Once a month Bill had to insert my work in his paper, this after stating that he would make sure I would never work at another newspaper.

 Well not only was I still working at a paper, but my work was being inserted in his failing daily paper.

-After nearly two-years at the paper, Lisa found herself tired and she quit with out notice.
+After nearly two-years at the paper, Lori found herself tired and she quit with out notice.

 Soon she too landed a job at the ACT with me.